-1. Budget and policy framework
+1. Budget and Policy Framework

-- 1.1 The current Council Plan was agreed in February 2016 and covers the Council's strategic objectives up to 2021. - 1.2 To ensure the Council Plan remains relevant and focused, the key programmes, key measures of success and targets are subject to an annual review process. - 1.3 The annual refresh for 2019/20 is now taking place.
-This report proposes the measures to be used for monitoring in 2019/20. - 1.4 The Council Plan forms part of the Council's Policy Framework, therefore, the proposals will be considered by the Business Support Overview and Scrutiny Committee, Cabinet and Council.
+- 1.1 The Council Plan 2016/21 was agreed at Full Council in February 2016 and covers the Council's strategic objectives up to 2021.
+It sets out the Council's three priorities and three ways of working which aim to deliver these priorities.
+It includes the measures we use to track performance. - 1.2 To ensure the Council Plan remains relevant and focussed, the key programmes, measures of success and targets are subject to an annual review. - 1.3 The annual refresh for 2019/20 is now taking place.
+This report proposes the measures to be used for monitoring in 2019/20.

+1.4 The Council Plan forms part of the Council's Policy Framework, therefore, the proposals will be considered by the Business Support Overview and Scrutiny Committee, Cabinet and Council.